 Reducing water losses in Malaysia is of great importance.
 For both environmental and economical reasons, the government focuses on repairing old pipelines and installing new ones

-The price of water in Malaysia is very low and do not cover the actual costs.
-The huge amount of unidentified water loss calls for the government to support the water board companies with major funding each year.
+The price of water in Malaysia is very low and does not cover the actual costs.
+Huge amounts of unidentified water losses call for the government to support the water board companies with major funding each year.

-There are a lot of factors to be considered when trying to identify water loss.
-Leaking pipes, valves or tapping saddles as well as more difficult factors to identify such as malfunctioning domestic household meters, theft of water and lacking management skills of the water company should all be checked.
+A lot of factors needs to be considered when trying to identify water losses: leaking pipes, valves or tapping saddles as well as more difficult factors to identify such as malfunctioning domestic household meters, theft of water and lacking management skills of the water company.

 Non-revenue water within a utility’s network is a huge source of wastage.
-It adds greatly to operating costs and leaks can add big complication and expense to the sustainable management of water services.
+It adds greatly to operating costs, and leaks can add big complication and expenses to the sustainable management of water services.
 Hence, the Malaysian government and the Kelantan State decided to initiate the reduction of non-revenue water by focusing on repairing pipelines.